SeriousGuy888/HatapediaSvelte/src/content/articles/Order 66 Spawn Egg.md

 # History

-i don't remember why i made these for remy
+I don't remember why i made these for Remy.

+Though originally meant for Remy's use, the spawn eggs have occasionally found their way into the possessions of other players.
+According to [[Arvi]], Remy has on multiple occasions attempted to bribe [[Anna]] using the spawn eggs into assassinating Arvi, but Anna always accepts the bribe and does not do the assassination.

 ## Notable Appearances

 - [[Boxing Matchbox War]]
 - [[Scammington#Order 66 Accident]]